kennysmithed/oels2022/oels_practical_wk8_extended.md

 You'll guess from the names that these both build on the readfromcsv version of the confederate priming code.
 If you drop these into your `confederate_priming` folder they will be able to access the various stimuli folders that are already there.

-## ... how would you randomly allocate a participant to one of these two conditions, overspecific or minimally specific?
+## How would you randomly allocate a participant to one of these two conditions, overspecific or minimally specific?

 This one wasn't marked as hard (maybe it should have been) but random assignment to conditions is useful so I will walk through it here!